Friedrich Miescher: Discovery of nuclein

+Basel professorship and later research

+Miescher then went on to study physiology at Leipzig in the laboratory of Carl Ludwig for a year before being appointed professor of physiology at the University of Basel.

 While analyzing the composition of salmon sperm, Miescher also discovered the alkaline substance protamine, the account of which he published in 1874.
 It later found use, as protamine sulfate, in the stabilization of insulin (NPH insulin) and also as a reversal agent for the anticoagulant medicine heparin.

 Miescher and his students researched much nucleic acid chemistry, but its function remained unknown.
 However, Miescher's discovery played an important part in the identification of nucleic acids as the carriers of inheritance.
 The importance of his discovery was not apparent until Albrecht Kossel (a German physiologist specializing in the physiological chemistry of the cell and its nucleus and of proteins) researched the chemical structure of nuclein.

 Miescher is also known for demonstrating that carbon dioxide concentrations in blood regulate breathing.

 Personal life

-Miescher was married to Maria Anna Rüsch.
+Friedrich Miescher on 21 Augustinergasse's terrace.

+Miescher was married to Maria Anna Rüsch on March 21, 1878.
+According to Miescher's own student Fritz Suter, Miescher missed his own wedding and was found in his laboratory.
+Miescher had 3 children with Rüsch all of which died at a young age.
+The Miescher family moved to their home on 21 Augustinergasse sometime after 1878 and before 1887.

+Due to Miescher's lack of sleep, overwork, and cold conditions of his laboratory, he was susceptible to illness and contracted pleurisy in 1885.
+Miescher neglected his condition and continued to work long hours, and in 1894 he contracted tuberculosis.
+He then had to retire and moved to a sanatorium in Davos in the Swiss Alps.
 He died of tuberculosis in 1895 at the age of 51.
+In Miescher's obituary in the British Medical journal, his wife and children are not mentioned, showing Miescher's dedication to his work.

 Legacy

 As of 2008, two laboratories have been named after Miescher:

 The Friedrich Miescher Laboratory of the Max Planck Society in Tübingen and the Friedrich Miescher Institute for Biomedical Research in Basel, founded in 1970 by Ciba-Geigy.
+An award was also named after Miescher called the "Friedrich Miescher award", given to young biochemists for outstanding scientific work either carried out in Switzerland or by a Swiss scientist.